gmongaras/MetaU_Capstone/README.md

   1. The user is able to enter a username which will be used as that user's account username.
   2. The user can enter a password and reenter that password to create a new password for their new account.
   3. If the passwords match and the username is not already taken, a new user is created with the specified username as their new username and the specified password as their new password.
 The user is then logged into their account and sent to their [homepage](#homepage---fortune)
+  4. Pressing the back button takes the user back to the login page

 ### Main Menu
 - <b>Description:</b> The main menu allows the user to access 4 different views: